Company History

 This season, FFIN DANCE will:

-• Create a double bill of work that is artistically innovative and withholds our usual high quality
+- Create a new work that is artistically innovative

-• Provide opportunities for artists wishing to work alongside community dance organisations and specific groups working with young people.
+- Provide opportunities for artists wishing to work alongside community dance organisations and specific groups working with young people.
 During the audition process, Ffin declares its interest in working with such groups.
 The dancers whom we select are those who want to work alongside young people and community groups.
-The Director provides training for Ffin dancers during the workshops and classes.
-The director has taught in schools, colleges and the community for 25 years and has a vast knowledge and skill in this area of work.
-The company has become Dance Company in Residence at The Met, Abertillery and will be providing professional dance services to the Borough of Blaenau Gwent
+The Director provides training for dancers during the workshops and classes.
+The director has taught in schools, colleges and the community for over 40 years and has a vast knowledge and skill in this area of work.